 Anvesh Naik (Graduate student)

-Paige Thompson (Graduate student)
+Paige Thompson (MS)

-Mitchell Tillman (Graduate student)
+Mitchell Tillman (MS)

-Marissa Munoz-Ruiz (Graduate student)
+Marissa Munoz-Ruiz (MS)

 We are exploring stability modulation in manual force production tasks in response to the degree of expectation of impending movement.
 Participants produce fingertip forces that are measured by force sensors.
 They modulate their force and follow a moving force target displayed on the computer screen.